bebleo/smtpdfix/README.md

 `ssl_cert_path`  | `SMTPD_SSL_CERTS_PATH` | `./certs/`           | The path to the key and certificate in PEM format for encryption with SSL/TLS or StartTLS.
 `ssl_cert_files` | `SMTPD_SSL_CERT_FILE` and `SMTPD_SSL_KEY_FILE` | `("cert.pem", None)` | A tuple of the path for the certificate file and key file in PEM format.
 See [Resolving certificate and key paths](#resolving-certificate-and-key-paths) for more details.

-> If environment variables are included in a `.env` file they'll be loaded automatically.

 ### Resolving certificate and key paths

 In order to resolve the certificate and key paths for the SSL/TLS context SMTPDFix does the following: